 Housing Accord and Special Housing Areas

-The Housing Accord and Special Housing Areas legislation has enabled the streamlining of new housing developments, and allowed special housing areas to be designated under accords between the Government and Council.
+The Housing Accords and Special Housing Areas legislation enabled the streamlining of new housing developments, and allowed special housing areas to be designated under accords between the Government and Council.

 Changes to the Act

-The Government is not extending the Housing Accords and Special Housing Areas legislation.
-Sections of the Act (16 and 17) are set to expire on 16 September 2019.
+The Government decided not to extend the Housing Accords and Special Housing Areas legislation.
+Sections of the Act (16 and 17) expired on 16 September 2019.

-No new Special Housing Areas (SHAs) can be established after this date and all existing SHAs will be disestablished.
+No new Special Housing Areas (SHAs) can be established and all existing SHAs have been disestablished.
 The rest of the Act will be repealed on 16 September 2021.

 Resource consent applications

-Resource consent applications for developments within SHAs that are lodged before 16 September 2019 will continue to be processed through the permissive resource consent process provided by the Act, until 16 September 2021.
+Resource consent applications for developments within SHAs that were lodged before 16 September 2019 will continue to be processed through the permissive resource consent process provided by the Act, until 16 September 2021.

-Housing Accords aim to set targets and actions to increase the immediate and longer-term supply of land, and therefore improve the affordability of housing.
+Housing Accords aimed to set targets and actions to increase the immediate and longer-term supply of land, and therefore improve the affordability of housing.